 We want to re-imagine the relationship between business and charities.
-We want to go beyond traditional approaches to Corporate Social Responsibility and see businesses investing in charities to develop reciprocal relationships with each other and support the wellbeing of their employees.
-The evidence based 5 Ways to Wellbeing includes Give, Connect and Keep Learning.
+We want to go beyond traditional approaches to Corporate Social Responsibility.
+We want to see businesses investing in charities to develop reciprocal relationships with each other and support the wellbeing of their employees.
+Research tell us there are Five Ways to Wellbeing.
+Three of these are Give, Connect and Keep Learning.

-In Community Circles we are looking to connect with 100 Businesses, to help their employees improve their wellbeing through giving, connecting and keeping learning.
-Alongside this, we want to see how financial contributions made to the charity can be reciprocated by boosting the profile of the business.
-We are curious about what we can learn from the ways that some major fashion brands are now using Instagram Influencers.
+In Community Circles we are looking to connect with 100 Businesses who want to support their employees improve their wellbeing through giving, connecting and keeping learning.
+Alongside this, we want to see how contributions made to the charity can be reciprocated by boosting the profile of the business in different ways.
+We are curious about how we can learn from the ways that some major fashion brands are now using Instagram Influencers.
 What could this mean for businesses and charities?

 What could this look like in practice?
 Employees time

+One way a business can get involved is by supporting the Two hour club.
 What is possible with 2 hours a month?
-We are creating a range of role descriptions, like mini job descriptions, that help employees decide whether the role is a
+We are creating a range of role descriptions, like mini job descriptions.
+These can help employees decide whether the role helps them to do the things that matter to them and their values, matches to their skills or is an opportunity to learn something new.

 One of the ways that Community Circles connects people through shared interests is through Circles Connected.
 This is an on-line opportunity for people to join short sessions that interest them throughout the week.
 A lifeline for people who find it hard to get out and meet people in person.